zaminmagrayy/TeachingEffectiveness/README.md

 # Real-Time Privacy-Preserving Student Attention Monitoring System

 This project introduces a novel system to monitor and analyze student attention levels in real-time during classroom sessions.
-By leveraging Computer Vision techniques, the system ensures both privacy and efficiency in detecting attention and engagement levels.
+By leveraging Computer Vision techniques, the system ensures both privacy and efficie

+Uploading TeachingEffectiveness  .mp4…

+ncy in detecting attention and engagement levels.
+demo
 ## Key Features

 1. *Privacy-Preserving*: